swiftlang/swift/docs/SIL.rst

   cast to ``Builtin.RawPointer`` values using the ``address_to_pointer`` instruction, which could be stored.)
 In LLVM terms, all address arguments are ``noalias nocapture``.
 It is undefined behavior for two address arguments to alias or for a captured address value to be dereferenced.
+Addresses are never null.
 (Note that class values are not considered "addresses".
-Their instance pointers may be captured and may alias subject to `class aliasing`_ rules.)
+Their instance pointers may be null, may be captured, and may alias subject to `class aliasing`_ rules.)

   Functions cannot return an address.
 If an address-only value needs to be returned, it is done so using an indirect return argument